31 Romantic Medieval Hairstyles That Still Slay Today

 3. Halo Crown

 Perfectly on-theme with the era’s queenly aesthetic.
-Check out our tutorial here.
+Check out our halo braid tutorial.
+Plus, this style also works if you’re going for a trending cottage core look.

 4. Dual Braided Bun